ECSO's newest initiative to increase women's participation in the cyber field

 Official launch of the initiative

-We have invited 20 top female leaders from the cyber security field to become the founding members of the initiative, thereby transforming this concept into reality.
+We have invited 20 top female leaders from the cybersecurity field to become the founding members of the initiative, thereby transforming this concept into reality.
 These women will be invited to frame a set of priorities for concrete actions based on their practical knowledge, to set the strategic guidelines and envisage a sustainable mechanism.
-The official kick-off meeting of Women4Cyber will take place on 22 January 2019, in Brussels, Belgium.
+The official kick-off meeting of Women4Cyber took place on 22 January 2019, in Brussels, Belgium.
 The Commissioner for Digital Economy and Society Mariya Gabriel has expressed her support to the initiative and kindly accepted the invitation to be the patroness of the kick-off meeting.

 "Women’s talent, expertise and potential need to be fully unlocked to shape our Digital Future.
 The participation and empowerment of women in our Digital Europe, particularly in making it more secure for our citizens, businesses, critical infrastructures and governements, is an objective we must all seek.
 In this perspective, I welcome and wish success to the ECSO Women4Cyber initiative, and I am honoured to take part in the kick-off meeting in January 2019" – says Mariya Gabriel, European Commissioner for Digital Economy and Society.

 By creating an alliance of key women in cyber, Women4Cyber will provide visibility to the concrete actions and achievements of top women in cybersecurity.
 It will also, based on the added value we will gather from them, be the source of many other initiatives aimed at increasing the role and participation of women in cyber.
 An initial core group of female leaders will exchange information, business intelligence and find networking opportunities.
 The key focus will be to link the outcomes to the relevant policies and strategies at EU level in order to achieve tangible results for the inclusion and career advancement of women in cyber.